gyhandy/Group-Supervised-Learning/README.md

 ### Synthesis with pretrained model

-You can download the pretrained models of ilab-20M, Fonts, RaFD and dsprites here  [pretrained models](http://ilab.usc.edu/datasets/pretrained_models.zip)
+You can download the pretrained models of ilab-20M, Fonts, RaFD and dsprites here  [pretrained models](http://ilab.usc.edu/datasets/GSL_pretrained_models.zip) and put them to `./checkpoints/pretrained_models`
 The sample test images are in the `./checkpoints/test_imgs` You can use the following sample commands to synthesize zero-shot images with our pretrained models:
 - For Fonts